nigeria navy salary

 This is the highest rank in the navy and it is rarely ever conferred.
 Its equivalent is the rank of Marshall in the Nigerian Air Force or the rank of Field Marshal in the Nigerian Navy.

-You May Like Top 10 Best Betting Sites in Nigeria 2023
+You May Like Top 5 Best Online Casinos in Canada

 Admiral